oVirt/ovirt-site/source/feature/hostbiosinfo.html.md

 ### Detailed Description

 The following feature allows the portal to present host's bios information when adding new RHEV-H.
-This information is taken by using dmidecode command, this command runs with root permissions over the host and returns the information throw getCapabilities API method.
+This information is taken by using dmidecode command, this command runs with root permissions over the host and returns the information with getCapabilities API method.
 This adds the following data:
  1. Host Manufacturer - Manufacturer of the host's machine and bios' vendor (e.g LENOVO)

       2. Host Version - For each host the manufacturer gives a unique name (e.g. Lenovo T420s)